grafana/tutorials/content/tutorials/build-a-panel-plugin.md

 For more information about panels, refer to the documentation on [Panels](https://grafana.com/docs/grafana/latest/guides/basic_concepts/#panel).

-### What you'll build

-In this tutorial, you'll build a simple, but complete panel that will visualize health of a service through the use of color.
+In this tutorial, you'll:

+- Build a simple, but complete panel that will visualize health of a service through the use of color
-### What you'll learn

-- How to create a plugin

-### What you'll need
+### Prerequisites

 - Grafana version 7.0+
 - NodeJS